 The term Flarf was coined by a group of experimental poets.
 It is applied to poems using borrowed bits and pieces from a variety of sources.

-This poem is a reworking of one of my earliest children's poems called Betelgeuse previously published in another hub called 'Verse for the Young at Heart.'
+This poem is a reworking of one of my earliest children's poems called Betelgeuse previously published in 'Verse for the Young at Heart.'
 I have added four extra stanzas.

 This was my retort to a critical friend over my frustration at writing poetry in rhyme.
 Constant attempts that fail miserably force me to write this sarcastic explanation of my failure at this wonderful art form.